hfridholm/korsord/NOTES.md

 (when the second letter is obviously "bad")

-- problem: When generating: words start generating from other side of grid
-- If SQUARE_BLOCK should be placed on SQUARE_BORDER, it is legal

 - fix problem with skyrocketing block_count
 I have a fealing that the problem is that singles (1 letter words) don't get restored

-- maybe: add _use to _insert and _unuse to _reset